-- Calculate only in two dimensions. - Assume Earth and Mars move in perfect circles (uniform circular motion around the Sun). - Assume that only the gravitational force from the sun affects the space-craft. - All needed astronomical units can be found in the textbook. - Use the scheme from the MatLab notes on setting up the simulation. - Carefully consider the direction of the gravitational force. - Carefully consider your initial conditions. - Simulate the orbits of Earth and Mars too, as a check on your simulations. - Additional reading can be found in the book Elements of Newtonian Mechanics by J.M.
+- Calculate only in two dimensions. - Assume Earth and Mars move in perfect circles (uniform circular motion around the Sun). - Assume that only the gravitational force from the sun affects the spacecraft. - All needed astronomical units can be found in the textbook. - Use the scheme from the MatLab notes on setting up the simulation. - Carefully consider the direction of the gravitational force. - Carefully consider your initial conditions. - Simulate the orbits of Earth and Mars too, as a check on your simulations. - Additional reading can be found in the book Elements of Newtonian Mechanics by J.M.
 Knudsen and P.G.
 Hjorth.
-There is also a Wikipedia article ("Hohmann transfer orbit"), but be careful-do not quote formulas from there unless you also derive them.
+There is also a Wikipedia article ("Hohmann transfer orbit"). - If you would like an extra challenge, include the gravitational forces from the earth and from Mars on the spacecraft.
+Now it becomes a situation which you can only solve using the computer.
+You should be careful to start the spacecraft in orbit around the earth at some distance, instead of just putting it "on top of" the Earth.
+You should be able to generate some interesting trajectories by changing the parameters.

-Two coupled oscillators
+Resonance between two coupled oscillators